 While at Sheridan, John also completed an internship at Humber College, contributing to a National Title for the Men’s Basketball team.
 Following that experience John worked with the Toronto Blue Jays organization as an intern with the medical staff, aiding in treatment and conditioning of Major and Minor League Baseball Players.

-John has worked with Baseball Canada and the National Junior Baseball team as one of the Athletic Therapist’s.
-His responsibilities included on-site conditioning, rehabilitation, and acute care management.
+John works with Baseball Canada and the National Junior Baseball team as one of the Athletic Therapists.
+His responsibilities included on-site conditioning, rehabilitation, acute care management and therapy management.
 Traveling with Baseball Canada though North America and Caribbean Islands, has proven both challenging and rewarding for the athletes and the staff of Baseball Canada.
-He has also participated in the Canada Winter Games, 2012, as part of the training staff for Ontario Hockey, both men`s and women`s team.
+At an elite level, he has also participated in the Canada Winter Games, 2012, as part of the training staff for Ontario Hockey, both men’s and woman’s team.

 John has completed the Walt Disney World Dopey Challenge, the Toronto Marathon and numerous half marathons throughout the province.
 He continues to run, play slopitch and play Ultimate Frisbee as part of his fitness and enjoyment of the outdoors.

 * Graduated from Brock University – Bachelor of Physical Ed (Honours).

 * Graduated from Sheridan College – Diploma of Sports Injury Management.

 * Works with Baseball Canada, Junior National Team, as team’s Athletic Therapist – traveling within Canada and internationally since 2002.

 * Attended the World Baseball Classic as one of the team’s Certified Athletic Therapists in March 2006 and completed an internship in 2001 with Toronto Blue Jays.

 * Lead Medical Practitioner for Baseball Pan American Games 2015